 PRIMARY PROGRAM (Ages 3-7) · The Primary Program consists of Creative Dance and Primary Dance classes that explore dance concepts in a fun and engaging way, stimulating children's spontaneity and self-expression in the beginning stages of basic ballet & modern dance technique with increasing levels of concentration, group work, and cognitive engagement.

 PROFICIENCY PROGRAM (Ages 9-18) · Dancers advance into the Proficiency Program according to skill, not age.
-It begins with Ballet II & Modern II.
-Students in level II, III, IV, and up are required to attend 2, 3, and 4+ technique classes per week respectively, striving to hone their dance skills.
+It begins with Ballet 2 & Modern 2.
+Students in level 2, 3, 4, and up are required to attend 2, 3, and 4+ technique classes per week respectively, striving to hone their dance skills.
 Students wishing to study en pointe must take at least three ballet classes per week.
 Students in the Proficiency Program have the opportunity to perform in The Steadfast Tin Soldier and The Rite of Spring, and additional performance opportunities that may occur.

 We hope you will visit us!
 We encourage new students and their parents to make an appointment to tour our facilities and get an orientation to our program at any time.
 Your child is also welcome to participate in a class prior to registering.